huggingface/blog/segmoe.md

     └── diffusion_pytorch_model.safetensors
 ```

-Alternatively, you can also use the following command to create a mixture of experts model:
+Alternatively, you can also use the Python API to create a mixture of experts model:

 ```python
 from segmoe import SegMoEPipeline